metonym/svelte-bootstrap-icons/CONTRIBUTING.md

 ### Developing

-First, run `yarn prepack` once to build the library.
+First, run `bun build:lib` once to build the library.

-Then, run `yarn dev` to preview the rendered icons.
+Then, run `bun dev` to preview the rendered icons.

 ### Submitting a Pull Request